Dynamics of Local Elasticity During Training of Neural Nets: Abstract

 \section{Abstract}

-In the recent past a certain property of neural training trajectories in weight-space had been isolated, that of ``local elasticity" ($\srel$) - which attempts to quantify the propagation of influence of a sampled data point on the prediction at another data point.
-In this work, we embark on a comprehensive study of local elasticity.
-Firstly, specific to the classification setting, we suggest a new definition of the original idea of $\srel$.
-Via experiments on state-of-the-art neural networks training on SVHN, CIFAR-10 and CIFAR-100 we demonstrate how our new $\srel$ detects the property of the weight updates preferring to make changes in predictions within the same class as of the sampled data.
-Next, we demonstrate via examples of neural regression that the original $\srel$ reveals a $2-$phase behavior: that their training proceeds via an initial elastic phase when $\srel$ changes rapidly and an eventual inelastic phase when $\srel$ remains large.
-Lastly, we give multiple examples of learning via gradient flows for which one can get a closed-form expression of the original $\srel$ function.
-By studying the plots of these derived formulas we give theoretical demonstrations of some of the experimentally detected properties of $\srel$ in the regression setting.
+In the recent past a property of neural training trajectories in weight-space had been isolated, that of ``local elasticity" (denoted as $\srel$).
+Local elasticity attempts to quantify the propagation of the influence of a sampled data point on the prediction at another data.
+In this work, we embark on a comprehensive study of the existing notion of $\srel$ as well as propose a new definition that addresses the limitations that we point out for the original definition in the classification setting.
+On various state-of-the-art neural network training on SVHN, CIFAR-10 and CIFAR-100 we demonstrate how our new proposal of $\srel$, as opposed to the original definition, much more sharply detects the property of the weight updates preferring to make prediction changes within the same class as the sampled data.